 After the customer has had time to use the product or begin the service, check in.
 Ask whether they reached the first milestone, what confused them, and what they need next.
 This check-in can prevent churn before the customer becomes silent.

 Progress checks also produce useful language for future onboarding.
 Customers explain confusion in their own words.
-Those words can improve your guides, emails, and sales pages.
+Those words can improve your guides, emails, support scripts, and sales pages.

 Measure onboarding success